How do I visit?

 Yes, in the Visitor Lot.
-There are also a limited number of handicap parking spaces on Old Gate House Road, near the entrance to the museum and galleries.
+There is also a limited number of accessible parking spaces on Old Gate House Road, near the entrance to the museum and galleries.
 Please mention your need for these spaces at the Gatehouse when you enter.
 Our Motor Patrol staff will be summoned to guide you to these spaces.

 Where do I park?